Top 22 Most Popular Italian Cheese Types

-Excellent as a snack, an appetizer, a main course, or a dessert and matched with a good wine, cheese is the prince of the Italian table.
-It is found in many varieties, all of which need to be tasted in their goodness, region by region, from the North to the South of the country.
+Excellent as a snack, an appetizer, a main course, or a dessert and matched with a good wine, cheese is the prince of the Italian cuisine.
+Italian cheese is found in many varieties, all of which need to be tasted in their goodness, region by region, from the North to the South of the country.

-Let’s travel around the tables of Italy to learn about its gastronomical heritage, discover its history, and hear the regional stories.
+Let’s travel to Italy to learn about its gastronomical heritage, discover its history, and hear the regional stories.
 Welcome to the fantastic and varied world of Italian cheese: a story in evolution between taste and tradition.

 Below is a list of some of the most popular Italian cheeses out there.